 Section 102(b)(7) only permits, and the Proposed Amendment would only permit, the exculpation of the Specified Officers in connection with direct claims brought by our stockholders, including class actions, but would not eliminate the Specified Officers' monetary liability for breach of fiduciary duty claims brought by the Company itself or for derivative claims brought by stockholders in the name of the Company.
 As is the case for exculpation of directors' liability under Section 102(b)(7) and our Amended and Restated Certificate of Incorporation, the Proposed Amendment would not limit the liability of the Specified Officers for any breach of the duty of loyalty to the Company or our stockholders, any acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of the law and any transaction from which the officer derived an improper personal benefit.
-Article IX of our Amended and Restated Certificate of Incorporation currently provides for the exculpation of directors, but does not provide for the exculpation of the Specified Officers or any other officers.
+Article IX of our Amended and Restated Certificate of Incorporation of the Specified Officers or any other officers.